 Now you have time to decide whether you replace the designer with someone more senior to try to recoup time, allow the overage and make it up somewhere else on the project, or find another way to stay within your total budget.

-Let’s look at another example: Imagine that a task was budgeted at 15 hours, and your tracking shows it’s now at 15 hours, but it’s not marked as complete.
-You go to check with your team, and they tell you that the task is done, but the client has asked for additional work before it’s accepted.
+Let’s look at another example.
+Imagine that a task was budgeted at 15 hours, and your tracking shows it’s now at 15 hours, but not marked as complete.
+You check with your team and they tell you that the task is done, but the client has asked for additional work before it’s accepted.
 You can now tell your team to mark the task as complete and let the client know that what they’re asking for is additional scope, which means it needs to be created as a separate task with its own timeline and cost.

-Not only does this help you avoid overspending but it also helps you avoid scope creep and keeps you on schedule.
+Not only does this help you avoid overspend, but it also avoids scope creep and keeps you on schedule.

 The right project management software is one of the best ways to prevent out-of-control spending and overrun costs.
 With budget tracking, you’ll always know exactly where your work stands and how much money and time has been spent, and you’ll be able to more accurately predict the cost and timeline for the entire project.